qadipo/portfolio-landing-page/README.md

 1. **For you** to appreciate journey
 2. **For me** to track my own progress

+## Installation
+1. Should you wish to try ot what I have done, any text editor will do!
+2. Git

 Though I would love to learn as many languages as would be useful in my development, the following are the most urgent now:
 - Python
 - JavaScript
 - HTML and CSS - *though I have been told that they are not languages*

-In case you know a resource that you deem very useful, or any consideration, do not fail to [email](quincedya@gmail.com)
+In case you know a resource that you deem very useful, or any consideration, do not fail to [email](https://web.facebook.com/)